 Author: Moshood Olawale Fadeyi, Singapore Institute of Technology

 In his research-as-practice, he systematically identifies real-world problems in IAQ and sustainable building engineering that persist due to absent or inadequate mental models, thereby creating cognitive barriers to value-oriented problem-solving.
-He develops communication solutions, realised as fictional case stories and published through the Indoor Air Cartoon Journal, that function as cognitive and emotional tools to break these barriers and strengthen the cognitive abilities required for sound engineering judgement and action across education and practice.
+He develops meaningful and rigorous research-as-practice-based communication solutions, published in the Indoor Air Cartoon Journal, that function as cognitive and emotional tools to break these barriers and strengthen the cognitive capability required for value-oriented judgement, decision, and action across education and practice.

 His research delivers sustained institution-level value to SIT and aligns with its mission as an applied university for industry.
 While SIT is recognised for strong research-for-practice, his work complements this strength by advancing research-as-practice in engineering education practice.
-Focusing on cognitive and decision-making improvement, his research also generates durable intellectual assets for SIT via the Indoor Air Cartoon Journal, a Google Scholar–indexed living book series institutionalised through SIT Library curation and used in SIT UG, CET, and PG teaching.
-This strengthens SIT’s academic identity, global visibility, upstream applied research readiness, industry relevance, and societal value in terms of cognition and judgement.
+Focusing on cognitive and decision-making improvement, his research also generates durable intellectual assets for SIT via the Indoor Air Cartoon Journal, a Google Scholar-indexed living book series institutionalised through SIT Library curation and used in SIT UG, CET, and PG teaching.
+This strengthens SIT’s academic identity, global visibility, and position as a value-delivery capability-building educational institution for industry and the community.

 He holds degrees in architecture (BSc, M.Arch), building science (MSc), and engineering (PhD) from Obafemi Awolowo University (Nigeria), the National University of Singapore, and the Technical University of Denmark.
 He is a member of CIBSE, CIOB, and ASHRAE, and a former National Taekwondo Champion in Singapore, reflecting his commitment to excellence across disciplines.